A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 A roller with a ¾” nap cover will help you spread the paint evenly – along with the bricks.
 Once you have used the roller, a brush can be used to fill in the gaps.

-This is because your backyard bricks and mortar tend to be an uneven surface.
+This is because your backyard bricks and mortar tend to be uneven surfaces.
 The brush will be most helpful in this regard.

 However, you can use a paint sprayer as well.
 If you are skilled with a sprayer, you may be able to do the job faster.